 While you may not have considered it, Google has been shifting Google Business Profile into a platform that is starting to look more and more like a social network.
 Damian Rollison on Street Fight has been taking a deep dive into GBP over the last few months and the shifts they have been making.

-Is Google My Business Becoming More Social?
+Is Google Business Profile Becoming More Social?

-As you may recall, earlier we discussed the fact Google is using attributes to create non-traditional verticals and prior to that how they are using information such as products and GMB posts to personalize search results for a consumer.
+As you may recall, earlier we discussed the fact Google is using attributes to create non-traditional verticals and prior to that how they are using information such as products and GBP posts to personalize search results for a consumer.

 User-generated content (UGC) is a big part of this transition.
 Google failed at creating a social network once before (i.e. Google+), but this time it seems they are having more success.
-While they have been getting social through their Local Guides program for a while, we are referring to the information consumers actually post on a GMB listing.
-GMB makes it easier for businesses to engage with their existing customers and prospects.
+While they have been getting social through their Local Guides program for a while, we are referring to the information consumers actually post on a GBP listing.
+GBP makes it easier for businesses to engage with their existing customers and prospects.

 - Questions & Answers

 As we have shared in the past, it’s important that you monitor and respond to reviews; the same is true for the questions-and-answers section.
 Not only can a consumer ask a question on a Google Business Profile listing, but the business and others can respond to the question.

 As Google continues to evolve GBP and the more you incorporate it into the consumer-engagement strategy you use for your local business clients, you may notice a shift change in your customers’ mindset re: this emerging platform.